Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 It was now time for the promotion to the legend league!
 At the time, we were 700 coders in the gold league and judging by the previous bosses, everyone in the chat suspected that 200-300 people would be promoted.
-It was pretty funny when the boss finally came and crushed everyone and reached top 100, so people thought CG had targeted top 50.
+It was pretty funny when **Bosspectre** finally came and crushed everyone and reached the top 100, so people thought that CG had targeted the top 50.
 Only to find that 19 people were promoted.

-I was ranked around 200 in the gold league which I wasn't happy with, so it was time to write some more code, other than what I had from Sunday.
+I was ranked around 200 in the gold league which I wasn't happy with, so it was time to write some more code, other than what I already had from Sunday.

 ## Saturday(Day 8) &ndash; Time For a Change